erickmase/portfolio/README.md

-# My Portfolio
-My professional coding portfolio
+# Erick Martinez Sevilla

-Hi, welcome to my portfolio.
+Hi, welcome to my professional coding portfolio.
 I have worked in physics and math research in the past.
 From now on I will be focusing on data science/analysis projects.

 Questions?
 Email me at:
 [erickmase520@gmail.com](mailto:erickmase520@gmail.com)